juju/docs/src/en/models-cmr-scene-2.md

 ian    admin/default.postgresql    admin   pgsql:db
 ```

-As with the list-offers command, the YAMl output will show extra information,
+As with the list-offers command, the YAML output will show extra information,
 including users who can access the offer (if an admin makes the query).

 ```bash